How Soda Hurts Digestion and Breeds Bad Bacteria

 Why Fructose in Soda Feeds Bad Bacteria

-The high fructose corn syrup that sweetens most colas in America is a particularly damaging substance that causes health problems throughout your body.
+The high fructose corn syrup that sweetens most colas in America is a particularly damaging substance.
+Drinking it quickly elevates circulatory sugars and can cause problems throughout your body.

-Some people are especially sensitive to this kind of sugar and experience fructose malabsorption symptoms like abdominal cramps and bloating soon after drinking soda, fruit juices and other high fructose sources.
+Some people are especially sensitive to this kind of sugar and experience fructose malabsorption symptoms, such as abdominal cramps and bloating, soon after drinking soda, fruit juices and other high fructose sources.

-Regardless of whether you experience obvious symptoms, like belly bloat and intestinal contractions after drinking regular soda, if you have it regularly you’re almost certainly fueling bad bacteria growth.
+Regardless of whether you experience obvious symptoms, like belly bloat and intestinal contractions after drinking regular soda, if you have it often enough you’re likely feeding bad bacteria growth.